This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - A Tetanus vaccine is a booster shot used to help prevent tetanus.
 The booster may be given to adolescents and adults every 10 years or for certain wounds and injuries.

 - An angiography may show problems with blood flow in your abdomen.
 A catheter is placed in a blood vessel in your groin.
-Dye is inserted.
-Pictures are taken using an x-ray or a CT scan after the dye goes to your abdominal organs.
+Contrast liquid is put through the catheter.
+X-ray or CT scan pictures are then taken.

 - A cystogram is a type of x-ray that shows your bladder.
-A catheter is put into your bladder and dye is inserted.
+A catheter is put into your bladder.
+Contrast liquid is put through the catheter.
 X-rays are taken to look for damage or how much urine is in your bladder.

 - An endoscopic retrograde cholangiopancreatography (ERCP) may show damage to your pancreas and gallbladder.
-Contrast dye may be used to show your organs clearly.
+Contrast liquid may be used to show your organs clearly.